johnpeart/johnpeart.github.io/src/posts/blogpost/2019-06-02-building-a-eurovision-scoreboard.md

 			loadScript("https://spreadsheets.google.com/feeds/cells/YOUR-SPREADSHEET-ID/1/public/basic?alt=json-in-script&callback=onDataLoaded")

 			// Output to the console that the data has been checked,
-			// so you know it's working even if there are no changes. console.log("Updated data");
+			// so you know it’s working even if there are no changes. console.log("Updated data");

 		},